The Remodeling Design & Planning Process

 Organize Your Requirements for the Space

-List the features the space should include and order them by priority.
+List the features that the space should include and order them by priority.
 A good working breakdown is:

 - Cannot do without,